axone-protocol/axoned/docs/command/axoned_tx_upgrade_software-upgrade.md

       --aux                      Generate aux signer data instead of sending a tx -b, --broadcast-mode string    Transaction broadcasting mode (sync|async) (default "sync") --chain-id string          The network chain ID
       --daemon-name string       The name of the executable being upgraded (for upgrade-info validation).
-Default is the DAEMON_NAME env var if set, or else this executable (default "okp4d")
+Default is the DAEMON_NAME env var if set, or else this executable (default "axoned")
       --deposit string           The deposit to include with the governance proposal --dry-run                  ignore the --gas flag and perform a simulation of a transaction, but don't broadcast it (when enabled, the local Keybase is not accessible)
       --fee-granter string       Fee granter grants fees for the transaction